louisvolant/token-llm-calculator/frontend/README.md

 * **Hugging Face Model:** To change the Hugging Face model used for tokenization, modify the `hfModelName` constant in `frontend/src/app/page.tsx` and ensure the backend can load the specified model.
 * **Localization:** The `frontend/src/context/LanguageContext.tsx` is set up as a placeholder.
 You can expand the `t` function to include more translated strings or integrate a full i18n library.
-* **Minification Logic:** The `minifyCodeRewriteNames` endpoint on the backend (`backend/src/index.ts`) is a placeholder.
+* **Minification Logic:** The `minifyCodeRewriteJavascript` endpoint on the backend (`backend/src/index.ts`) is a placeholder.
 To implement actual code rewriting (e.g., variable renaming), you would need to integrate a JavaScript parsing/minification library (like `UglifyJS`, `Terser`, or `SWC`) into your Node.js backend.
 This is a significantly more complex task than simple string manipulation.
 * **Metadata:** Update the `metadata` object in `frontend/src/app/layout.tsx` to reflect your actual domain, Twitter handle, and any custom images for social sharing (Open Graph, Twitter Card).

 ## 🛣️ Future Enhancements